GE Power

 GE Power (formerly known as GE Energy) was an American energy technology company owned by General Electric (GE).
 In April 2024, GE completed the spin-off of GE Power into a separate company, GE Vernova.
 Following this, General Electric ceased to exist as a conglomerate and pivoted to aviation, rebranding as GE Aerospace.

 Structure

-As of July 2019, GE Power is divided into the following divisions:
+As of July 2019, GE Power was divided into the following divisions: